 This past season, his sixth at Penn, he helped head coach Jerome Allen and the Quakers post 20 wins overall for the first time since 2006-07, finishing second in the Ivy League at 11-3, one game behind Harvard in the standings.
 Penn then played in the postseason College Basketball Invitational, defeating Quinnipiac in the opening round before falling to Butler in the quarterfinal round.

 Martin has helped recruit and mentor some of the Ivy League's top players during his time at Brown and Penn, including Matt Mullery ’10, Brown’s all-time leader in blocked shots, and Penn’s Zack Rosen, the Ivy League Player of the Year in 2011-12 and the program's all-time assist leader.

-Martin and his wife, the former Kristin Ferrell ’04, who played soccer at Brown, have a daughter, Keira.
+Martin and his wife, the former Kristin Ferrell ’04, who played soccer at Brown, have two daughters, Keira and Avery.

 What They Say About Mike Martin: